wp-plugins/itro-popup/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-ITRO Popup Plugin enable user to add a full-optional popup to their Wordpress site, also with age validation for adult-content site and custom text.
+ITRO Popup display a popup to your WP site:
+* Age validation for adult-content site
+* Fully customizable with WP Post Editor
+* Very easy to use

 == Description ==